ISTE has a 2-year policy plan that will be reviewed annually in the AGM and updated accordingly.

 ISTE is a not-for-profit organization.
 It is funded by contributions from the annual conferences.
 The money is used to promote the conferences, maintain the website, support special issues, and publish newsletters.

 The annual contribution to ISTE by each TE conference is sufficient to manage the website, the bank account, and support other activities when needed and possible.
 The financial situation of ISTE is modest, but sound.
-An incidental negative result of a TE Conference will not endanger the ISTE’s financial situation.
+An incidental negative result of a TE Conference will not endanger ISTE’s financial situation.